ti-cortex-m4/demo-java-completablefuture/doc/article.md

 1. Each stage performs a computation.
 A stage can or can not require arguments.
 A stage can either compute a value (returns a single result) or performs an action (returns no result).
 2. Stages can be chained in a pipeline.
 A stage can be started by finishing a single previous stage (or two previous stages) in the pipeline.
 A stage finishes when its computation is completed.
 Finishing a stage can start a single next stage in the pipeline.
 3. A stage can be executed synchronously or asynchronously.
-The appropriate execution type should be selected depending on the nature of the computation.
+The appropriate execution type should be selected depending on the parameters of the computation.

 The methods of the _CompletionStage_ interface can be divided into two groups according to their purpose: